James4Ever0/notes/chatgpt clones, computer automation with ai.md

 ## open source model and weights

-### gpt4all
+### gpt4all by nomic

-LLaMA trained on massive collection of clean assistant data
+LLaMA trained on massive collection of clean assistant dialog data

 ### openassistant